 The popularity of YouTube has exploded since it first launched in 2005.
-With more than 2 billion unique visitors a month YouTube itself is hugely successful, but the site has also served as a platform for a series of internet celebrities to find fame and fortune.
-One survey from Variety found that the five most influential figures among Americans ages 13 to 18 are all YouTube favorites, overtaking Hollywood superstars like Leonardo DiCaprio and Jennifer Lawrence.
+With more 1.7 billion unique visitors a month, YouTube itself is hugely successful, but the site has also served as a platform for a series of internet celebrities to find fame and fortune.

 These YouTube stars have huge fan bases and their videos rack up millions and even billions of views, bringing in impressive revenue from advertising, endorsements and other business ventures.

 So just how much do YouTubers make?
-Check out some of the top YouTube earners of 2021 and ways you can cash in on social media.
+Check out some of the top YouTube earners of 2021, according to Forbes, and ways you can cash in on social media.

 How Much Money Do You Make on YouTube?

-You can start side hustling faster with fewer subscribers through the YouTube Partner Program.
-To get accepted to the program you’ll need:
+You can start side hustling with the YouTube Partner Program, but you’ll need to meet minimum requirements first.
+To get accepted to the program, you’ll need: